MEDICAL SERVICES

 Axillary Hyperhidrosis

 Axillary hyperhidrosis is the medical term for sweaty armpits, where excessive sweating is localised to the armpits.
-If sweating in this area has not been responsive to the use of various antiperspirants, provided your condition meets with strict Medicare requirements – your dermatologist might recommend that you have this problem treated with injections of muscle relaxants.
-The reduction in sweating varies with the individual and the duration of action can be between 4 to 6 months.
+If sweating in this area has not been responsive to the use of various antiperspirants, we recommend booking a consultation with an independent dermatologist consulting at ESD.
+There are different treatment options available some of which are claimable through Medicare, with results that may last 6 months (dependent on the individual).

 Medicare claims